With Treatment

 Services provided:

-Community Counseling Services Substance Use Disorders is a residential addiction rehab center in Huron, SD that is located in the 57350 zip code.
-It can accommodate rehab for adult women, transitional-age young adults and judicial clients.
+Community Counseling Services Substance Use Disorders is a residential addiction treatment center in Huron, SD that is situated in the 57350 zip code.
+It accommodates judicial clients, teen rehab and transitional-age young adults.

 Address: 357 Kansas Avenue SE, Huron, SD 57350 in Beadle County